Anger and Stress have deep connection biologically and psychologically. They both affect each other and often trigger each other.

 Often a stressful situation at work place causes an anger out burst at home or with friends or even with strangers.
 Similarly your boss’s temper keeps you nervous and makes you doubt the work you have done and some time self worth.
 These are common scenarios which would have happened to you.
 Hence it in very important to learn how to control anger as it is a very important part of stress relief.

-Do you need to know how to manage anger or how to deal with anger?
+Do you need to know How do I control my anger outbursts? or how to deal with anger?

 Does someone you know have anger management problems?

 There are two ways to tackle the problem:

 - Not to get Angry

 These hacks help you get out of angry mind set or avoid getting angry as far as possible.
 These tips have a short term effect but can be implemented almost immediately without major lifestyle change.
 Hence they might be your only savior once you get angry.

 Check this article Anger Management Tips: 10 Ways To Control Your Temper

 It is meant to give you live hacks as to how to avid or diffuse your anger.

 It seems so stupid and outlandish as a solutions but it is the best possible solution to getting your emotions in control and preventing them from stressing you out.
 Read it before filliping out or dismissing it: